fisodd/www-fisodd-com/content/post/coding-style.rst

    (in ways that are surprising
    (to the reader)))))).

-Use parenthesis to establish the order of operations you designed -- unless you really do intend to be careless about your calculations...
+Use parenthesis to establish the order of operations you designed |--|
+unless you really do intend to be careless about your calculations |...|
 Remember, language standards may evolve over time including order of operations whose ambiguities may be addressed, and it is rare that the application code is truly agnostic.